TBSSvis: Visual Analytics for Temporal Blind Source Separation: Visualization Design Justification

-We plot all input time series vertically aligned ordered by variable name.
+Time series are plotted vertically aligned to facilitate comparison and ordered by variable name (for input variables) or by an interestingness function (for latent components, see below).
 The display of and interaction with all time series in \toolname{} is handled by the same logic as shown in \Fref{fig:time-series-anatomy}.
-Due to the amount of time series ($p$ many), we employ semantic zooming and at first save display space by drastically reducing their Y axis and omitting any labels by default.
-This can be changed with interaction: On hover, we display axis labels for the hovered time series, and the Y axis can be increased individually.
+Due to the length and amount of time series, we employ semantic zooming and at first save display space by drastically reducing their Y axis and omitting any labels by default.
+This can be changed with interaction: On hover, we display axis labels for the hovered time series.
+The Y axis can be increased individually by another interaction.
 If an analyst is interested in a contiguous subset of the time series, it is possible to zoom in with brushing, which will affect all time series in the application.
-Both zooms can be reset with interactions as recommended in \cite{schwab2019}.
+Both the semantic and temporal zoom can be reset with interactions recommended by Schwab et al. \cite{schwab2019}.